maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 // ...
 ```

-Next up we have to define our transition styles to make the fade transition work.
+Next up, we have to define our transition styles to make the fade transition work.
 Above you can see some code of the `<style>` section of our `src/App.vue` component.
 We could use the shorthand syntax of the `transition` property, but we'll enhance the transition in the next chapter.

 ## Advanced fade transition (with height)

-Thanks to the amazing `<transition>` component, we've already achieved a basic fading page transition effect, but currently it doesn't look very smooth because the footer isn't adapting very well to the new height of the content section. **Let's fix this by not only transition the opacity of the router views but also their height**.
+Thanks to the amazing `<transition>` component, we've already achieved a basic fading page transition effect. but currently, it doesn't look very smooth because the footer isn't adapting very well to the new height of the content section. **Let's fix this by not only transition the opacity but also the height of the router views**.

 <div class="c-content__figure">
   <div class="c-content__broad">